VictorMfana/CAT/README.md

 # CAT
 ## SHAPE AND COLOUR MATCHING GAME

-This is a simple 2D game implemented in Python with PyWebGL, where the player matches shapes with their corresponding colors.
-The game leverages the capabilities of PyWebGL to provide an interactive and visually appealing experience.
+This is a simple 2D game implemented in Python with WebGL, where the player matches shapes with their corresponding colors.
+The game leverages the capabilities of WebGL to provide an interactive and visually appealing experience.

 ## Prerequisites: